 Family, friends, and others whose lives Jerry touched are invited to Johnson County Funeral Chapel, 11200 Metcalf Ave, Overland Park, KS 66210 from 1:30 to 2:30pm on Monday, November 11th, 2019, to reminisce and celebrate his life, with graveside service immediately following in the Johnson County Memorial Garden Indoor Mausoleum.

-To send flowers to Jerald's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jerald Kevin Selk, please visit our floral store.